learn-academy-2022-echo/ruby-challenges/README.md

-This repository holds the Ruby pair programming challenges for the 2022 Delta cohort.
+This repository holds the Ruby pair programming challenges for the 2022 Echo cohort.

 ### Process Notes
 - Anything wrapped in `< >` is an indication that this will be named uniquely, the `< >` are NOT actually added to the command